Let’s face it, even the cutest of creatures are capable of producing some pretty stinky poop.

-When it comes to cleaning up your bearded dragon's poop, you’re going to want to consider what type of substrate they have in their tank.
-Please, consider the following suggestions for cleaning methods below!
+When it comes to how to clean bearded dragon poop, you’re going to want to first consider what type of substrate they have in their tank.
+Next, please, consider the following suggestions for different cleaning methods below…

 Regardless of how you clean them, make sure you don’t put back the tiles until they’ve both cooled down (duh) or completely dried from their washing.

 Perhaps a no-brainer, but if your bearded dragon has newspaper for their substrate, you’ll want to remove what’s soiled immediately and replace with fresh newspaper.
 I also recommend removing and replacing all newspaper every 1-2 weeks as well.

 Similar to above, remove the poop as soon as you spot it on the reptile carpet.
 Then, spot treat the area with F10SC.

 Ideally, you’ll want to have a couple of carpets on hand so you can switch them out every week while you deep clean one in the washer with hot water and mild, fragrance-free detergent.

 Cleaning up poop in loose particle substrate like Calci-Sand, millet, and alfalfa pellets is VERY difficult.
 You see, even if you are able to nab the poop right away and dispose of it, chances are you won’t be able to remove every little piece of substrate it came in contact with.

 This is one of the many reasons why these substrates are such a poor choice to use in a bearded dragon’s tank.
 It’s virtually impossible to prevent bacteria from manifesting.

 However, if you have your mind set on using this kind of substrate, then I recommend investing in a scooper like this one because it will allow you to grab the surrounding soiled substrate as well as the turd.